 How to choose binoculars?

 For the best binoculars for astronomy, look for these features:

 - A complex anti-reflection coating

-- A high-grade glass, such as BAK-4, in the prism system
+- Prism with a high-grade glass, such as BAK-4

 - Consider at least a 7x magnification and 50x objective lens diameter